makrai/notes/demszky-23-llm-psycho.md

   see concepts such as a stress-can-be-enhancing mindset,
 * much of the public’s conversation about LLMs has focused on off-the-shelf
-* hE scientists typically want to study constructs using scientific conceptions of those constructs.
-Thus, using LLMs to advance scientific theory and to
+* hE scientists typically want to study constructs using scientific conceptions of those constructs
-* train (or ‘tune’) LLMs on high-quality data curated by experts for a given construct.
-Moreover, they will need to
+* train (or ‘tune’) LLMs on high-quality data curated by experts for a given construct
-* conduct evaluation experiments to see whether the LLM-generated data are as effective as intended.
-This need for additional training and evaluation is
+* conduct evaluation experiments to see whether the LLM-generated data are as effective as intended
 * eg DocsGPT is an LLM that is pre-trained on medical prose to help with clinical correspondence and charting 26
 * Here we describe how fine-tuning and prompt-tuning can be used to tune LLMs